America Goes Bananaz

-America Goes Bananaz is a teenager-oriented variety show presented by Michael Young and Randy Hamilton.
+America Goes Bananaz is an American teen-oriented variety show presented by Michael Young and Randy Hamilton.
 It premiered locally on QUBE's C-1 channel in 1977, with the title Columbus Goes Bananaz.
 The series was renamed America Goes Bananaz in preparation for a move to then-upcoming youth-oriented national network Nickelodeon; all episodes aired from January 19, 1979, onward used this title.

 Early episodes of the show were broadcast live from the Westland Mall in Columbus, Ohio.
 Some episodes incorporated the QUBE system's interactivity, having viewers decide which events they would like to see.
 The series' interactive element was discontinued as the show went national, and episodes were taped in advance from 1979 until the show ended.
 Notable guest stars included Arnold Schwarzenegger, Chuck Jones, Todd Rundgren, the Sanford-Townsend Band, Andy Kaufman, and Bob Zmuda.

 Format

 The format of America Goes Bananaz was modeled after the structure of The Mike Douglas Show, which producer Burt Dubrow worked on.
 The concept was adjusted for a slightly younger audience, and the program was billed as having been "designed for the American adolescent."
 Recurring segments on America Goes Bananaz included a karate feature hosted by Jay T. Will, audience polls, and advice columns allowing viewers to send the host requests for guidance.
-Hip hop music sessions focusing on mature subjects, such as drugs and birth control, were also regularly shown in an effort to interest and educate a teenage target audience.
+Discussions focusing on mature subjects, such as drugs and birth control, were also regularly shown in an effort to interest and educate a teenage target audience.
 Guest speaker John Steinberg, a "consumer gadfly" notifying viewers of negative purchases like "record album rip-offs," often appeared.